diceroll123/pymermaider/README.md

 - Import resolution (might need to convert the parser to [Ruff](https://github.com/astral-sh/ruff/) for that...)
 - More language support, maybe?? 😳🤔

+## Known Issues

+- methods with `@overload` decorators can be confusing in the output
+- methods with property-setter decorators can be confusing in the output

 ## Contributing

 Contributions are more than welcome, just make a PR and we'll go from there!